Hossein Mehraban

 Hossein Mehraban (حسین مهربان; born 12 May 1996) is an Iranian football forward who plays for Havadar in the Persian Gulf Pro League.

 Club career

 Padideh

 He joined Padideh in November 2014 with three-years contract.
 He made his debut for Padideh in 2014–15 Iran Pro League against Esteghlal Khuzestan as substitute for Bahodir Nasimov.

+Personal life

+On 23 February 2026, while playing for Havadar, Mehraban could be seen refusing to celebrate a goal scored by his teammate Amin Ghaseminejad against Fard Alborz, in solidarity with those killed in the 2025–2026 Iranian protests.

 International career

 Under–17

 Mehraban participated with the Iran national under-17 football team in the 2013 FIFA U-17 World Cup.

 Under–20

 He was invited to the Iran national under-20 football team by Ali Doustimehr to participating in the 2014 AFC U-19 Championship.